-If initiator X sends an Inquiry command to the WREN V when the WREN V has stored a Unit Attention condition flag for initiator X (before or after the WREN V reports Check Condition status), the WREN V shall perform the Inquiry command and shall not clear the Unit Attention condition.
+If an Inquiry command is received from an initiator with a pending Unit Attention condition (before or after the WREN V HH reports Check Condition status), the WREN V HH shall perform the Inquiry command and shall not clear the Unit Attention Condition.

-If initiator X sends a Request Sense command to the WREN V when a Unit Attention condition flag is stored for initiator X (before or after the WREN V reports Check Condition), the WREN V shall discard any pending sense data, report the Unit Attention Sense Key, and clear the Unit Attention condition (negate the flag) for initiator X.
+If a Request Sense command is received from an initiator with a pending Unit Attention Condition (before or after the WREN V HH reports Check Condition status), the WREN V HH shall discard any pending sense data, report the Unit Attention Sense Key, and clear the Unit Attention condition for that initiator.
+PRODUCT SPECIFICATION - WREN V HH SCSI MODEL 94221